ruuddrummen/react-signal-forms/README.md

 })
 ```

-Add the `useFieldSignals` hook to your inputs:
+Add the `useField` hook to your inputs:

 ```tsx
 interface TextInputProps {